Anti Fatigue Mat

 Yes — provided the carpet is low-pile and stable.
 Some mats are specifically designed for carpeted floors.

 Absolutely.
-In fact, standing desks work best when paired with an anti fatigue mat.
-Just remember to move the mat aside when seated.
+Standing desks work best when paired with a mat.
+Move the mat aside when seated.
+Browse sit-stand desks.

 How often should mats be replaced?